xzakm3/Data-builder/README.md

-Data processing workflow
+Data builder
 --------------------------

-This project contains several scripts:
+This project contains several parts:
-- data processing workflow for given datasets with `src/data_workflow_main.py` file as entry point
+- server part that sits in `src` folder as entry point
-- data fusion with filtering too bright images and images with large relative head size with respect to image size in the `src/data_fusion_main.py` file as entry poiny
-- 2 histogram visualizations within jupyter notebook in `src/histograms.ipynb`
+- script `generate_predictions` generating predictions

 ## Prerequisites
 You need to have installed `python3.10`.
-Assure in root folder, you created `data` folder where you placed your data to be processed.
-E.g. `lfw` dataset placed into `data/lfw/<its content>`
+Assure in root folder, you created `data` folder where you placed your data `texts.csv` to be processed.

 ## How to
 ### Develop

 Go to root directory and type following command in terminal:
 ```
-make venv & source .venv/innovatrics_assignment/bin/activate
+make venv & source .venv/slido_assignment/bin/activate
 ```
-It will install all necessary dependencies for you into `innovatrics_assignment` virtual environment.
+It will install all necessary dependencies for you into `slido_assignment` virtual environment.
 Get to  virtual env with executing following command
 ```
-source .venv/innovatrics_assignment/bin/activate
+source .venv/slido_assignment/bin/activate
 ```
 and from now on, you can use this virtual env for further developing.